Sorry about not writing anything for ten thousand years. I started writing a book. I'm not very good at it.

 There are some other murky terms used in describing these bullion-like shiny objects.
 "HGE", for "heavy gold electroplate", for instance, which is a term that exists in the jewelry market, but not so much in the bullion one.
 And "gold dipped", suggesting there's some worker out there spending all day dunking Krugerrand-resembling circles of steel in a cauldron of molten gold.
 There's "thick layer", too, which I think always indicates a layer actually notable for its thin-ness.

 This rather cumbersome eBay search is for several of these terms, but not the slight-honesty-indicating terms "not pure gold", "not 100% solid gold" or "not solid gold".
-It has plenty of hits.
+It has plenty of hits even when it's only searching the titles, and hundreds of hits if you click the little "Include description" box and then click Search again.

-People sometimes pay big bucks for the ones that do include "not solid gold" disclaimers, though.
+People sometimes pay big bucks even for the eBay items whose listings do include "not solid gold" disclaimers, though.
 And everybody who buys one of these things for more than the couple of bucks it's worth should have paid more attention.
 There's almost always some clue, if onlywhatturnsup when you search for terms like "gold layered" or "100 mills".

 But not everybody is able to pay more attention, or aware of just how many scams there are on eBay.